 Can I make this Gluten-Free?
 Absolutely, grab your favorite gluten-free flour and then follow the recipe.

 - Butter or Buttermilk Wash

 Buttermilk.
-The secret ingredient in this dish is, of course, the buttermilk.
+The secret ingredient in this dish is, of course, buttermilk.
 The buttermilk is what activates the baking soda and helps the bread rise without the need for yeast.

 Raisins.
 Traditional Irish Soda Bread includes raisins yet you can dress up this bread with anything you want.
 Add in some orange zest, nuts or other dried fruits for endless flavor combinations.

 Butter and Buttermilk Wash.
 This step is optional, however, I have found washing the bread with the melted butter and buttermilk helps keeps the bread moist.
 Although, I do like how crispy the bread gets when you skip this step, hence why it is optional.